Azaeres/Mellifera/README.md

 ## Getting started

-* How to start a development server (a production-ready, local community server is currently not supported):
+* How to start a development server (a production-ready, local community server is planned, but currently not supported):
 	1. Download and install Meteor `curl https://install.meteor.com | /bin/sh`.
 For more information on deploying a Meteor app, see the [Meteor documentation](http://docs.meteor.com).
 	2. Clone the repo `git clone git@github.com:ryancbarry/Mellifera.git`.
 	3. Run `meteor run --settings development.json` from within the project directory.